“Stay Put” Rights in Special Education

-What are “Stay Put” Rights?
+What are “Stay Put” Rights in Special Education?

-Stay Put rights are something every parent whose child is receiving special education services should know about.
-If you disagree with changes the school wants to make to your child’s Individualized Education Program (IEP), you can prevent the changes by invoking your child’s stay put rights, which means your child will remain in the then-current educational placement until the dispute is resolved.
+“Stay Put” rights in Special Education are something every parent whose child is receiving special education services should know about.
+If you disagree with changes the school wants to make to your child’s Individualized Education Program (IEP), you can stop the changes from going into effect by invoking your child’s “stay put” rights.
+Your child can then continue to receive their “then-current” program until the dispute is resolved.

 New Jersey State law requires that schools give parents 15 days written notice before making any change to an IEP.
-Most often, written notice is given at an IEP meeting when the school presents you with a new IEP.
-Issues often arise when the school proposes to change the placement, or to reduce or eliminate related services.
-You are deemed to have signed the IEP and agreed to the change unless you file a petition within 15 days.
+Most often, written notice is given at an IEP meeting when the school presents a new IEP.
+Issues often arise when the school proposes to change placement, or to reduce or eliminate related services.
+You are deemed to have signed the IEP and agreed to the changes unless you file a petition within 15 days.
 Once the IEP is signed, or deemed signed, the school will implement the changes.

-If you need help invoking your child’s “Stay Put” rignts, Lori E. Arons, Esq. is available to help file a Petition for Mediation or Due Process.
+If you need help invoking your child’s “Stay Put” rights, Lori E. Arons, Esq. is available to help file a Petition for Mediation or Due Process.
 Contact Lori today by calling 201-388-9533 or by using the Contact Us form.